 - Attend an ASMC meeting to have your club formally approved.
 Once the club or organization has submitted the aforementioned paperwork, the ASMC Director of Student Organizations will invite a club representative to discuss their idea for a new student club at the next standing ASMC weekly Board meeting.
 Club and organization approval is discussed at the weekly ASMC Board of Directors meetings, which are open to the public in accordance with the Ralph M. Brown Act.
 See Article V of the ASMC Standing Rules for more information.

-DEADLINES: The deadline to submit new club paperwork during the Spring semester is Friday, February 22, 2019.
+DEADLINES: The deadline to submit new club paperwork during the Spring semester passed on February 22, 2019.
+ASMC will begin considering new clubs for 2019-2020 in August 2019.
+Please send any inquiries you may have to ASMCStudentOrgs@vcccd.edu.

 Steps to take after club is approved